13 of the Best Aloe Varieties for Landscaping and Containers

 Other members of the genus are commonly referred to as quiver trees.
 At maturity, these African natives display clusters of succulent leaves atop single or branched trunks.

-A close up horizontal image of Aloidendron barberae succulent plants growing in the landscape.
+A close up horizontal image of Aloidendron barberae growing in the garden.

 As with other tree form specimens, this species is a native of Southern and Central Africa.
 In this region, plants experience high heat, strong sunlight, and frequent drought.